 - pinch of cinnamon

 1 Preheat the oven to 220°C (425°F, gas mark 7).
-Place the rhubarb, apples and caster sugar in a large roasting tin and roast for 20 mins until softened and lightly charred.
+To make the apple crumble, place the rhubarb, apples and caster sugar in a large roasting tin and roast for 20 mins until softened and lightly charred.

 2 Place the butter and flour in a food processor and whizz until the mixture resembles fine breadcrumbs.
 Mix in the remaining ingredients.